OpenF2/F2/docs/src/app-development.md

 Note `.com_companyName_appName` is prefixed on both `p` and `.alert` selectors.

-While the [CSS cascade](http://www.webdesignfromscratch.com/html-css/css-inheritance-cascade/) will assign more points to IDs and prefixing F2 AppIDs on your CSS selectors isn't required, it is recommended.
+While the [CSS cascade](http://www.webdesignfromscratch.com/html-css/css-inheritance-cascade/) will assign more points to IDs and prefixing F2 AppIDs on CSS selectors isn't required, it is recommended.

 ```css
 .com_companyName_appName #notice {